brianWreaves/BetweenUs/README.md

    ```bash
    npm run dev
    ```
-4. Open the forwarded preview link (or `http://localhost:3000` if running locally) and confirm the Phase 3 overview with storage + training summaries renders.
+4. Open the forwarded preview link (or `http://localhost:3000` if running locally) and confirm the Phase 4 overview with storage + training summaries renders.

 ### PWA, storage & training smoke test

 1. Look for the install prompt (Android Firefox uses "Add to Home screen").
 Relaunch to confirm standalone mode.
 2. Toggle the "Message size preview" slider — the percentage and preview text should persist on refresh.
 3. Enter a suburb/region in the vocabulary hint box; reload to confirm it remains saved.
-4. Visit `/training`, press **Record** then **Stop** to mark the phrase complete, tap **Next phrase**, refresh; the counter should persist on the next phrase.
+4. Visit `/training`, press **Record** then **Stop**; confirm the timer stops, the phrase is marked complete, and **Next phrase** unlocks.
+Move forward, reload, and check the progress persists.
+5. Trigger **Clear counter** on the home card; verify recordings reset and counters return to zero.
+6. Use **Export training data** and confirm a ZIP downloads with manifest, keywords, transcripts, and audio assets.
-5. Switch the device/DevTools to offline mode; the landing page and stored preferences should still be available.
+7. Switch the device/DevTools to offline mode; the landing page and stored preferences should still be available.

 ### Available npm scripts